 The researchers recruited the parents of 14 1-month-olds and 16 3-month-olds.
 There was an even mix of girl and boy babies, and the families were of a variety of ethnic backgrounds including Caucasian, Southeast Asian, and Black-Caucasian.
-For a two-week period the parents were asked to place the smiley faced camera, attached to a headband, onto their baby's head whenever he or she was awake
+For a two-week period the parents were asked to place the smiley faced camera, attached to a headband, onto their baby's head whenever he or she was awake.

 In total, the researchers obtained nearly 20 hours of footage from the 1-month-olds and over 25 hours footage from the 3-month-olds.
 This difference reflects the fact that the older babies were awake an average of 9 hours a day, while the younger babies were awake an average of 7 hours daily.
-The footage was varied, taking in the home environment and outdoors, including situations where adults were playing with their babies but also many other centering and put at a restaurant.
+The footage was varied, taking in the home environment and outdoors, including situations where adults were alwing with their babies but also menu other centerior and such as riding in a stellar, at parent groups, and such at a restaurant